2.14-Investigations-of-Child-Fatalities-and-Near-Fatalities

 2. The SRA or designee completes sections I and II of the System Analysis Report (SAR) form and emails DPP.childfatality@ky.gov within forty-eight (48) working hours.

-3. The SRA or designee notifies, in writing, the judge of the court of jurisdiction and the guardian ad litem for active court cases within five (5) working days when:
+3. The SRA or designee notifies, in writing, the judge of the court of jurisdiction and the guardian ad litem (GAL) for active court cases within five (5) working days when:

 1. Any child fatality occurs in an active court case; and